queueit/knownuserv3

 Implementation

-If we have the integrationconfig.json copied in the folder beside other knownuser files inside web application folder then the following method is all that is needed to validate that a user has been through the queue:
+If the integrationconfig.json file is placed in the same folder as the other KnownUser files within the web application directory, then the following method is all that’s needed to validate that a user has passed through the queue:

 $configText = file_get_contents('integrationconfig.json');